EMG-MU/WAPPAC_docs/docs/model_control/modelling_framework.md

 ```

 This **passivity constraint** introduces a nonlinear constraint on the control strategies and is a critical factor in designing feasible, high-performance controllers for the competition.

+---

+## Up-wave Measurement

+Participants have access to the **up-wave surface elevation measurement** located at $x=-10$ m, see the schematic representation in {numref}`fig_wavepiston_sch`.
+Linear wave theory is used for modelling the wave surface elevation.
+Please refer to [Numerical Implementation](./numerical_implementation.md) for further details.